 Start by washing the swiss chard thoroughly under cold running water to remove any dirt or grit.
 Remove the tough stems by cutting them away from the leaves.
 You can choose to discard the stems or use them for another recipe.

-See also How to cook frozen mixed vegetables
+See also How long to cook thawed shrimp in air fryer

 2. Boil Water